codekitchen/tkellem/README.md

 Note that all config and log files are stored in ~/.tkellem of the user you run `tkellem start` as.
 You also need to run `tkellem admin` as this same user, in order to have access to the admin console.

+## Upgrading

+Upgrading is as simple as:

+    $ gem install tkellem
+    $ tkellem restart

+All active clients will be forced to re-connect.